 - Hormones in animal products – meat, dairy, poultry and fish are fed hormones to fatten them up.
 Not only will they make you fat, the hormones they have been fed will be ingested and disrupt the delicate hormone balance needed to feel good.
 Buy wild caught fish, organic meat, poultry and dairy and better yet, organic, grass fed meat and poultry.

 - Personal care products – we are exposed to hundreds of chemicals on a daily basis.
 Phtlhaltes, parabens, petroleum distillates, BHA and fragrance are in our shampoos, detergents, soaps, cosmetics and personal care products.
 These are hormone disruptors and many have estrogenic effects.
 Read the labels carefully.
 Choose natural products that are free of these ingredients.
 There are a lot more to choose from and the cost is now more reasonable.

-Avoiding environmental estrogen and eating plenty of soluble fiber found in apples, pears, berries, beans and oats can bring you into better balance and alleviate symptoms.
-When these measures don’t work, consider progesterone therapy.
+In addition, avoiding environmental estrogen and eating plenty of soluble fiber found in apples, pears, berries, beans and oats can bring you into better balance and alleviate symptoms.
+However, when these measures don’t work, consider progesterone therapy.